Dental Implants: The Best Replacement for Missing Teeth

 Another option is a dental implant, which serves as an artificial root, anchoring the replacement tooth in place.
 This also helps protect and preserve the area from tissue loss and recession.
 An implant can be cared for just like any natural tooth.
 It also does not require the removal of potentially healthy tooth structure from the neighboring teeth to support it.

-Please complete the form, and one of our patient coordinators will get back to you in a jiffy.
-Alternatively, you may call our Baton Rouge office at (225) 924-1824.
+Please complete our contact form and one of our patient coordinators will get back to you in a jiffy.